MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/vTrue/Get-AzureRmEventHubNamespace.md

 ## EXAMPLES

-### Example 1
+### Example 1: Get the details of an Event Hub
 ```
 PS C:\> Get-AzureRmEventHubNamespace -ResourceGroupName MyResourceGroupName -NamespaceName MyNamespaceName
 ```

-Gets the details of the Event Hubs namespace `MyNamespaceName` in the resource group `MyResourceGroupName`.
+This command gets the details of the Event Hubs namespace named MyNamespaceName in the resource group named MyResourceGroupName.

 ## PARAMETERS

 ### -NamespaceName
-The Event Hubs namespace name.
+Specifies the name of the Event Hubs namespace.

 ```yaml
 Type: String